noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 Use the [Faucet for KETH & KENJ](https://kovan.faucet.enjin.io/) to access testing materials.

 **Mainnet (Ethereum)** is the live Ethereum Network that can be accessed by anyone in the world.
-Here, you are using Ethereum and Enjin Coin that have real world value, so transactions processed in this space are costing you money.
+Here, you are using Ethereum and Enjin Coin can be bought and sold via cryptocurrency exchanges for real world value.
+Therefore, transactions processed on Mainnet are costing you money.
 You should be very comfortable with your implementation on testnet before doing anything substantial on mainnet.

 **You can use the following GraphiQL interfaces to interact with the Trusted Cloud:**